8 simple ways to save money

 - Savings account

 - Certificate of deposit (CD), which locks in your money for a fixed period of time at a rate that is typically higher than savings accounts

 For long-term goals consider:

 - FDIC-insured individual retirement accounts (IRAs), which are tax-efficient savings accounts

 - Securities, such as stocks or mutual funds.
 These investment products are available through investment accounts with a broker-dealer.
 Remember that securities are not insured by the FDIC, are not deposits or other obligations of a bank and are not guaranteed by a bank.
 They are subject to investment risks, including the possible loss of your principal.

 Make saving automatic

 Watch your savings grow

 Review your budget and check your progress every month.
 Not only will this help you stick to your personal savings plan, but it also helps you identify and fix problems quickly.
-These simple ways to save may even inspire you to save more money every day and hit your goals faster.
+Understanding how to save money may even inspire you to find more ways to save and hit your goals faster.

 |May Lose Value|